microsoft/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction.md

 [Democratizing Artificial Intelligence Research, Education, and Technologies's Prompt Engineering Guide](https://github.com/dair-ai/Prompt-Engineering-Guide)

+## Summary

-**Summary:** In this exercise, You learned how to create powerful prompts for AI models by examining the idea of prompt engineering in this assignment.
+In this lab, You learned how to create powerful prompts for AI models by examining the idea of prompt engineering in this assignment.
 Using Azure OpenAI Playground, you gained practical experience by experimenting with various prompt types and comprehending their components and design advice.

+### You have successfully completed the lab